EOS-Nation/eosvotes-database/README.md

 # EOS Votes Database

+# ❗️DEPCREATED ❗️

+This library is no longer being maintained, please refer to the following [EOSIO GraphQL](https://github.com/EOS-BP-Developers/eosio-graphql) and/or [EOSIO MongoDB Queries](https://github.com/EOS-BP-Developers/eosio-mongodb-queries).

 > The main goal with `EOS Votes Database` is to "listen" and store data into a well organized/structured MongoDB with an exposed GraphQL endpoint.

 ## Goals